KaanDrn/udacity_data_science_project2/README.md

 The model optimizing is not as good as it could be since it takes quite a time to train the model, therefore the model performance is not the best.
 If you want to use this please take that into account or retrain the model.

 # Acknowledgments
-Thanks to Udacity for providing the most past of the flask app.
+Thanks to Udacity for providing the most part of the flask app.